vikingair/spy4js/README.md

 which the spy was called.

   - `getCallArguments` (returns all call arguments for a specified call in an array)
-  - `getFirstCallArgument` (same as getCallArguments, but returns only the first element of the array)
+  - `getCallArgument` (same as getCallArguments, but returns only a single element of the array)
   - `getCallCount` (returns the number of made calls)

 ```js